-- Maintaining the licence requirements including the fundamental principles and operating principles of The Duke of Ed as set out by IAF and the Code of Practice.
+- Maintaining the licence requirements including the fundamental principles and operating principles of the Award as set out by IAF and the Code of Practice.

-- Funding and resourcing of The Duke of Ed, including arrangements with partners such as government, industry and individuals.
+- Funding and resourcing of the Award, including arrangements with partners such as government, industry and individuals.

-- Promotion and building awareness of The Duke of Ed.
+- Promotion and building awareness of the Award.

 - Developing and maintaining nationally applicable policies.

 - Protecting the Award brand and intellectual property as set out in the licence with the IAF.

 - Providing the required reporting to the IAF, State/Territory Award Authorities, and key stakeholders such as partners, supporters and sponsors.